 This course covers the elements of contemporary leadership and delineates the principles that are important in the development of a leader for the 21st century.
 Discussion of the role and function of leadership will include an in-depth analysis and study of needs impacting individuals, organizations and society.
 The course provides students with a set of leadership skills and competencies on which to build an individual model for effective leadership that can be tested over time.

-This 16-week course is available to graduate students majoring in transportation and logistics management.
-Students may enroll in this course or take the comprehensive examination option.
+This course is available to graduate students majoring in transportation and logistics management.
 This course will involve a major research paper or thesis option that demonstrates understanding of the program objectives.
-The research paper and thesis option will demonstrate understanding of social science research methodology.
+The research paper and thesis will demonstrate understanding of social science research methodology.
 A Research Manual with explicit guidance for the research paper and thesis option will be available.
 The student shall select their research paper or thesis option professor from designated APUS faculty.
 Students should confer with the professor overseeing the research paper or thesis option to determine which exit option is the best for the student’s needs.
-Capstone courses are NOT included in the university retake policy.
-All grades for any capstone attempts will appear on transcript and will be calculated in GPA
+This course may not be taken until all other courses are COMPLETED and student has a 3.0 GPA.

 |Program Completion Rates, Median Debt and More|